ejbest/k8lb-example/README.md

     # this will get the output of the environment
     # you will need to get the DNS name near the Load Balancer
 </pre>
 7. A DNS name like below in the output, this will be the load balancer address.
-This dns name is key.
+This DNS name is key.
 <pre>
     ad90a511ddb594a29beadcbe1efe67ad-594569592.us-east-1.elb.amazonaws.com
 </pre>